RWTH-EBC/ADDMo/README.md

 $docker container run --publish 8081:8081 -it -v D:/Git_Repos/Data_Driven_Modeling:/ADDMo --name addmocontainer addmo
 ```

-open your browser and enter the URL: http://127.0.0.1:8081/ \
+open your browser and enter the URL: [http://127.0.0.1:8081/]
+1. The GUI should open up
+2. use the tool
-The GUI should open up; use the tool; interact with ADDMo via the CMD\
+3. interact with ADDMo via the CMD
-If a script runs into an error you have to restart the container \
+4. If a script runs into an error you have to restart the container

 To restart the container in cmd:\
 "strg+c" for stopping the program